kev1n/prime/README.md

 # Prime number
-This program calculates Prime Numbe
+This program calculates all the Prime Numbers from up to a number.